 The school or district as a whole must meet each indicator target for the school or district to be designated as meeting AYP, except as noted.
 In each subject, a total of 42 test scores from the two most recent years combined is required to make the determination of AYP.
 Schools and districts with fewer than 42 test scores or fewer than a total of 84 students enrolled during the two most recent years combined will require additional data in order to determine their AYP designations.
-Table 7 shows the targets, definitions, and data sources for each AYP indicator.
+Table 6 presents a summary of all of the indicators used to determine a school or district's AYP status.